CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description that concisely lists specific capabilities, provides explicit trigger terms, and clearly defines both what the skill does and when it should be used.
-The Cursor IDE + Git intersection creates a well-defined niche with minimal conflict risk.
+The Cursor + Git intersection creates a distinct niche that minimizes conflict risk with other skills.
 The description uses proper third-person voice and avoids vague language.

 DimensionReasoningScore